Mopeat/simple_shell/README.md

-# simple_shell
-Project on the creation on a simple shell.
+Project on the creation of a simple shell.